Tell us a little about your background?

 I have many projects that I put on the back burner that I hope to revisit.
 I’d like to write a serious of studies for bass flute, a duet for piccolo and hyper-bass flute and various other small ensemble works.

 Can you introduce us to one of your pieces?

-The Big Picture is a series of etudes for alto flute that I wrote for Peter Sheridan.
+is a series of etudes for alto flute that I wrote for Peter Sheridan.
 Peter was very excited when he approached me about the pieces and I hope that excitement is expressed in the work.
 I wanted these pieces to be more than just technical studies that would aid people with transitioning from C flute to alto.
 I wanted them to excite students and be filled with emotive expression.
 A technical exercise can seem meaningless and boring but if you play it with purpose it has a life, energy and a character all of its own.